Mother Of Three Calls Police On Domino’s After They Fail To Deliver Her Order

 To paraphrase the iconic Snickers commercial, it seems like some aren’t really themselves when they’re hungry.

-As reported by Fox News, a mother of three in the United Kingdom made a call to the police, after a local Domino’s Pizza failed to deliver the pizza that she had ordered.
+As reported by Fox News, a mother of three in the United Kingdom made a call to the police after a local Domino’s Pizza failed to deliver the pizza that she had ordered.
 In her call to law enforcement, she accused the restaurant of letting her kids “go hungry.”

 The mother, Clair (whose last name was not published), explained that she had placed an order for £37 of pizza, which roughly equates to $47.50.
 She planned to feed her and her family, but after an hour of placing the order, her pizza had yet to arrive.
 Before long, a Domino’s employee reached out to her by phone.